colours93/cursor_workflow/docs/workflow-guide.md

-# BambiLand Workflow System Guide
+# Cursor Workflow System Guide

-This guide explains how to use the BambiLand Workflow System for task-driven, rule-based development.
+This guide explains how to use the Cursor Workflow System for task-driven, rule-based development.

 ## Table of Contents